jakobjassmann/ecodes-dk-lidar/documentation/variables.md

 | vegetation\_point\_count\_20m\-25m | 20 m to 25 m | vegetation points (classes 3,4,5) |
 | vegetation\_point\_count\_25m\-50m | 25 m to 50 m | vegetation points (classes 3,4,5) |

+**Additional information:**

 ![Canopy Examples Figure](figures/canopy_examples.png)
 **Figure:** A set of canopy examples for visualisation of the point count variables.
-The approximate height of large bounding boxes is 25 m.
-A) agricultural field with no / very low vegetation, B) understory / shrub layer in mixed broad leaf woodland, C) dense young-ish coniferous forest (plantation?), D) old and tall mixed broadleaf woodland.
+The approximate height of large bounding boxes is 25 m. a) agricultural field with no / very low vegetation, b) understory / shrub layer in mixed broadleaf woodland, c) dense young-ish coniferous forest (plantation?), d) old and tall mixed broadleaf woodland.

 ![Forest Pond Figure](figures/forest_pond.png)
-**Figure:** Example of the behaviour of returns from shallow waters in a froest pond / marsh area.
-A) prespective view of the forest pond (pink bounding box has a 10 m x 10 m footprint), B) orthophotograph at nadir view, C) point count intensity of the derived water point count variable (black = low count, white = heigh count), D) nadir view of point cloud.
-Notice particularly the many missing returns from the regions in the pond with deep water.
+**Figure:** Example of the behaviour of returns from shallow waters in a froest pond / marsh area. a) prespective view of the forest pond (pink bounding box has a 10 m x 10 m footprint), b) orthophotograph at nadir view, c) point count intensity of the derived water point count variable (black = low count, white = heigh count), d) nadir view of point cloud.
+Plesse notice particularly the many missing returns from the regions in the pond with deep water.

 **Issues:**
 - Water returns only come from shallow water and even these may not be consistent.